WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 &nbsp;

-The information this is conveying is to NOT TRUST the Windows CPU utilization meter (at least 2008 R2).Â The CPU Utilization on the VM-level does not appear to reflect the load on the hosts.Â While the VM&#8217;s with the patch and without the patch both report nearly identical levels of CPU utilization, on the host level the spread is much more dramatic.
+The information this is conveying is to NOT TRUST the Windows CPU utilization meter (at least 2008 R2).Â The CPU Utilization on the VM-level does not appear to reflect the load on the hosts.Â While the VM's with the patch and without the patch both report nearly identical levels of CPU utilization, on the host level the spread is much more dramatic.

 &nbsp;